Social Work (SWK)

 SWK 450.
 ECCE: Field Work.
 4-8 Hours.

 Direct services in an approved social service organization, under the supervision of an approved field work supervisor, in conjunction with a field work seminar.
 The focus will be on social work methods and generalist practice.
 There will be continuous emphasis on the application of knowledge to practice.
 Course Information: May be repeated to a maximum of 8 hours.
-Prerequisite: SWK 322, SWK 333, SWK 344, SWK 355, SWK 366, SWK 377; prerequisite or concurrent enrollment: SWK 430, SWK 433, SWK 434 and admission to field experience.
+Prerequisites: SWK 322, SWK 333, SWK 344, SWK 355, SWK 366, SWK 377; prerequisite or concurrent enrollment: SWK 430, SWK 433, SWK 434 and admission to field experience.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Engagement Experience.

 SWK 454.
 ECCE: History of the Family.
 4 Hours.